supahgreg/cf-for-k8s/docs/platform_operators/setup-static-loadbalancer-ip.md

       static_ip: "<reserved ip address>"
     ```

-1. Follow the instructions from deploy doc to generate the final deploy yml using `ytt` and then `kapp` deploy cf-for-k8s to your cluster.
+1. Follow the instructions from deploy doc to generate the final deploy YAML using `ytt` and then `kapp` deploy cf-for-k8s to your cluster.

 ## Verify the static IP setup